 American Diabetes Association Alert Day® is a one-day "wake-up call" asking the American public to take the Diabetes Risk Test to find out if they are at risk for developing type 2 diabetes.
-Held on the fourth Tuesday of every March, the next Alert Day will take place on Tuesday, March 25, 2014.
+The event is held on the fourth Tuesday of every March.

 The Diabetes Risk Test asks users to answer simple questions about weight, age, family history and other potential risk factors for prediabetes or type 2 diabetes.
 Preventive tips are provided for everyone who takes the test, including encouraging those at high risk to talk with their health care provider.